Platelet Rich Plasma Therapy

 A PRP treatment begins with a simple blood draw and can be completed within an hour.
 Your blood is spun in a unique centrifuge that separates plasma and platelets from the rest of the blood.

 The plasma, now highly concentrated with rich platelets, is collected in syringes and is injected back into your tissues where it's needed.
-The growth factors stimulate stem cells to create new, youthful tissue in areas like the face and scalp, and in sex organs, muscles and joints.
+The growth factors stimulate stem cells to create new, youthful tissue in areas like the face and in sex organs, muscles and joints.